18F/18f.gsa.gov/_posts/2017-11-08-four-lessons-we-learned-while-building-our-own-design-research-recruiting-tool.md

     <th>Applied to a recruiting service</th></b>
   </tr>
   <tr>
-    <td><a href="https://www.whitehouse.gov/omb/inforeg_infocoll">The Paperwork Reduction Act</a> requires that agencies obtain approval from the Office of Management and Budget before requesting most types of information from the public. </td>
+    <td><p><a href="https://www.whitehouse.gov/omb/inforeg_infocoll">The Paperwork Reduction Act</a> requires that agencies obtain approval from the Office of Management and Budget before requesting most types of information from the public.<p></td>
-    <td>Per <a href="https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/inforeg/SocialMediaGuidance_04072010.pdf">this memo</a>, our recruiting form would not trigger the Paperwork Reduction Act’s requirements so long as it only collected name and email address, mailing address, and/or phone number.</td>
+    <td><p>Per <a href="https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/inforeg/SocialMediaGuidance_04072010.pdf">this memo</a>, our recruiting form would not trigger the Paperwork Reduction Act’s requirements so long as it only collected name and email address, mailing address, and/or phone number.</p></td>
   </tr>
   <tr>
-    <td>The <a href="https://www.justice.gov/opcl/overview-privacy-act-1974-2015-edition">Privacy Act of 1974</a> establishes a code of fair information practices that governs the collection, maintenance, use, and dissemination of information about individuals that is maintained in systems of records by federal agencies. </td>
+    <td><p>The <a href="https://www.justice.gov/opcl/overview-privacy-act-1974-2015-edition">Privacy Act of 1974</a> establishes a code of fair information practices that governs the collection, maintenance, use, and dissemination of information about individuals that is maintained in systems of records by federal agencies.</p></td>
-    <td>Design researchers must be mindful of the Fair Information Practice Principles and abide by their agency’s Privacy Program.
-Our team worked with the GSA Privacy Office to see if a System of Records Notices already existed for the system in which we’d collect and use recruiting data.</td>
+    <td><p>Design researchers must be mindful of the Fair Information Practice Principles and abide by their agency’s Privacy Program.
+Our team worked with the GSA Privacy Office to see if a System of Records Notices already existed for the system in which we’d collect and use recruiting data.</p></td>
   </tr>
   <tr>
-    <td>The <a href="https://www.justice.gov/opcl/e-government-act-2002">E-Government Act of 2002</a> recognizes that technological advances have important ramifications for the protection of personal information contained in government records and systems.
-Section 208 of the Act stipulates that all federal agencies that develop or procure information systems which employ information in identifiable form must complete a Privacy Impact Assessment (PIA).</td>
+    <td><p>The <a href="https://www.justice.gov/opcl/e-government-act-2002">E-Government Act of 2002</a> recognizes that technological advances have important ramifications for the protection of personal information contained in government records and systems.
+Section 208 of the Act stipulates that all federal agencies that develop or procure information systems which employ information in identifiable form must complete a Privacy Impact Assessment (PIA).</p></td>
-    <td>Our use case involved recording feedback collected directly from identifiable individuals, so we needed to conduct a PIA to fully articulate and critically assess our information practices. </td>
+    <td><p>Our use case involved recording feedback collected directly from identifiable individuals, so we needed to conduct a PIA to fully articulate and critically assess our information practices.</p></td>
   </tr>
 </table>

-We began to understand that privacy, **as it relates to federal information systems, has its own vocabulary**: Depending on their collection and use of information about people, federal information systems must be accompanied by things like System of Records Notices (SORNs), Privacy Act Statements or Notices (kind of mini-SORNs), and Privacy Impact Assessments.
+We began to understand that **privacy, as it relates to federal information systems, has its own vocabulary**: Depending on their collection and use of information about people, federal information systems must be accompanied by things like System of Records Notices (SORNs), Privacy Act Statements or Notices (kind of mini-SORNs), and Privacy Impact Assessments.

 <figure>
   <img class="image-shadowed" src="{{site.baseurl}}/assets/blog/user-interview/four-lessons-2.png" alt="A screenshot of GSA’s Privacy Act Statement for Design Research"/>
-  <figcaption>A screenshot of GSA’s Privacy Act Statement for Design Researchs</figcaption>
+  <figcaption>A screenshot of GSA’s Privacy Act Statement for Design Research</figcaption>
 </figure>

 In our case, the GSA Privacy Office helped us determine: